 Much remains to be understood about 2019-nCoV.
 The source of the outbreak and the extent to which it has spread in China are not yet known.
-While the current understanding of the disease remains limited, most cases reported to date have been milder, with around 20% of those infected experiencing severe illness.
+While the current understanding of the disease remains limited, most cases reported to date have been milder, with around 20% of those infected experience severe illness.
 Both WHO and China noted that the number of cases being reported, including those outside China, is deeply concerning.
-Better understanding of the transmissibility and severity of the virus is urgently required to guide other countries on appropriate response measures.
+A better understanding of the transmissibility and severity of the virus is urgently required to guide other countries on appropriate response measures.

 WHO is continually monitoring developments and the Director-General can reconvene the International Health Regulations (2005) Emergency Committee on very short notice as needed.
-Committee members are on stand-by and are informed regularly of developments.
+Committee members are on standby and are informed regularly of developments.